Ludplay/VehiclesUse/README.md

 • Utilização de um automóvel por um motorista e regras vinculadas.

-NodeJS application which allows control vehicles use in a company.
+NodeJS application which allows to control vehicles use in a company.
 Includes:
 • Vehicle CRUD.
 • Driver CRUD.
 • Use of a vehicle by a driver and rules around it.